 SCI can profoundly impair neural plasticity leading to significant morbidity and mortality in human accident victims.
 Plasticity is a fundamental property of the nervous system that enables continuous alteration of neural pathways and synapses in response to experience or injury.
-One frequently studied model of plasticity is long-term facilitation of motor nerve output (“LTF”).
-A large body of literature exists regarding the ability of ampakines to stimulate neural plasticity, possibly due to an enhanced synthesis and secretion of various growth factors.
+A large body of literature exists regarding the ability of AMPAkines to stimulate neural plasticity, possibly due to an enhanced synthesis and secretion of various growth factors.

-RespireRx has been working with Dr. David Fuller, at the University of Florida with funding from the National Institutes of Health, to evaluate the use of ampakines for the treatment of compromised motor function in SCI.
-Using mice that have received spinal hemisections, CX717 was observed to increase motor nerve activity bilaterally.
+The Company has been working with Dr. David Fuller at the University of Florida which has funding from NIH, to evaluate the use of AMPAkines for the treatment of compromised motor function in SCI.
+Using mice that have received spinal hemi-sections, CX717 was observed to increase motor nerve activity bilaterally.
 The effect on the hemisected side was greater than that measured on the intact side, with the recovery approximating that seen on the intact side prior to administration of ampakine.
-In addition, CX717 was observed to produce a dramatic and long-lasting effect on LTF produced by AIH.
-The doses of ampakines active in SCI were comparable to those demonstrating antagonism of opioid induce respiratory depression, indicating target engagement of the AMPA receptors.
+The doses of AMPAkines active in SCI were comparable to those demonstrating antagonism of opioid induced respiratory depression, indicating target engagement of the AMPA receptors.